nctiggy/democenter-cnvrg/README.md

 * https://github.com/nctiggy/democenter-cnvrg
 * Scripts 01 and 02 Will do all of the following.
 * To delete the cluster/environment run script 00
+* Need to pre-prep images on the nodes.
+Getting connection reset errors periodically on image pulls.
+How can we do this?

 ## Tanzu Supervisor Cluster Prep
 ### VirtualMachineClass